kidereo/react-searchable-dropdown-component/README.md

         />

 ### `isSearchable`
-`isSearchable` will enable your dropdown options to be search inside their `"key":"value"` pairs.
+`isSearchable` will enable your dropdown options to be searched inside their `"key":"value"` pairs.
 A text input will appear just above all other options.
-This parameter is optional and can be omitted if not necessary.
+This parameter is optional.

 ### `parentElementStateSetter={wrapper}`
 `parentElementStateSetter` enables you to capture dropdown state change in its parent component.
 This is especially useful when you use this dropdown in a form, for example, to keep the form's state in one place.